agaddamu/DevOps2/Labs/usecases/usecase-2/README.md

 Step 4.
 Changes to Application files

 1. Changes in the code files
-     1. provider.tf
-        - [line#- 2]: - AWS region for create resources.
-     2. iac_usecase_1.tf
+     1. iac_usecase_1.tf
-        - [line#- 3]: - Specify the AWS VPN id.
+        - [Line#- 6]: - Specify the AWS VPN id.
-        - [line#- 8]: - CIDR IP block from where we want to access the application UI.
+        - [Line#- 11]: - CIDR IP block from where we want to access the application UI.
+        - [Line#- 17]: - Public subnet id.
-        - [line#- 20]: - AMI Name for creating ec2 on which application will be deployed.
+        - [Line#- 23]: - AMI Name for creating ec2 on which application will be deployed.
 Please choose the latest AMI that will have latest aws tools installed.
                          AMI should be available in the region provided in 'provider.tf'
-        - [line#- 26]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+        - [Line#- 29]: - IAM application role which must be attached to the Ec2 on which application is deployed.
 Created in prerequisite step.
+        - [Line#- 35]: - Type of Ec2 Instance.
+        - [Line#- 40]: - S3 path to download binary package.
+        - [Line#- 46]: - Version to deploy match with the version present in setup.py.
+     1. iac_usecase_2.tf
+        - [Line#- 6]: - Specify the AWS VPN id.
+        - [Line#- 11]: - CIDR IP block from where we want to access the application UI.
-        - [line#- 14]: - Public subnet id.
+        - [Line#- 17]: - Public subnet id.
+        - [Line#- 23]: - AMI Name for creating ec2 on which application will be deployed.
+Please choose the latest AMI that will have latest aws tools installed.
+                         AMI should be available in the region provided in 'provider.tf'
+        - [Line#- 29]: - IAM application role which must be attached to the Ec2 on which application is deployed.
+Created in prerequisite step.
+        - [Line#- 35]: - Type of Ec2 Instance.
-        - [line#- 37]: - S3 path to download binary package.
+        - [Line#- 40]: - S3 path to download binary package.
+        - [Line#- 46]: - Version to deploy match with the version present in setup.py.
-     3. Jenkinsfile
+     2. Jenkinsfile
         - [line#- 2]: - S3 Bucket
         - [line#- 3]: - S3 path to upload the binary package.
         - [line#- 4]: - S3 path for Terraform create destroy plan.
+     3. Setup.py
+        - [Line# -5]: - Version of the application.

 ---------------------------------------